Participatory culture: Social media and politics

 Social media have become a huge factor in politics and civics in not just elections, but gaining funds, spreading information, getting legislation and petition support, and other political activities.
 Social media make it easier for the public to make an impact and participate in politics.
 A study that showed the connection between Facebook messages among friends and how these messages have influenced political expression, voting, and information seeking in the 2012 United States presidential election.
 Social media mobilizes people easily and effectively, and does the same for the circulation of information.
 These can accomplish political goals such as gaining support for legislation, but social media can also greatly influence elections.
 The impact social media can have on elections was shown in the 2016 United States presidential election, hundreds of fake news stories about candidates were shared on Facebook tens of millions of times.
 Some people do not recognize fake news and vote based on false information.

 Web 2.0

 Not only has hardware increased the individual's ability to submit content to the internet so that it may be reached by a wide audience, but in addition numerous internet sites have increased access.
 Websites like Flickr, Wikipedia, and Facebook encourage the submission of content to the Internet.
-They increase the ease with which a user may post content by allowing them to submit information even if they only have an Internet browser.
+They increase the ease with which a user may post content by allowing them to submit information even if they only have a web browser.
 The need for additional software is eliminated.
 These websites also serve to create online communities for the production of content.
 These communities and their web services have been labelled as part of Web 2.0.